 I previously asked whether you can coach without saying “Don’t”.
-Chuck over at Coach Rey makes us ask whether we can coach without resorting to punishments.
-In his post he talks about developing a gym culture where there are no sprints, no push-ups, and no burpees for making errors, losing games, etc. Give it a read.
+Chuck Rey once made us ask whether we can coach without resorting to punishments.
+He talked in a post (no longer available) about developing a gym culture where there are no sprints, no push-ups, and no burpees for making errors, losing games, etc.

 There are a couple of interesting points in this discussion.